 If you are lucky enough to find an 25th Anniversary car, they are now a bargain in the $10,000-$15,000 bracket.
 It’s a lot of car for the money and with such few numbers built, surely has to be an appreciating classic.

-Featured photo from starcarsagency.com.auIf you enjoy this website then please donate so that it can remain online, free to all.
+Featured photo from starcarsagency.com.auIf you enjoy this website, please donate to help it grow.